Quarterly update for July to September 2024

 - setting gear at night.

-These measures are targeted to reduce the number of albatross captured.
+These measures are targeted to reduce the number of albatross and other seabirds captured.

-There were 65 albatross reported captured across the surface longline fleet in the April to June quarter, some of which were released unharmed.
+There were 9 albatross reported captured across the surface longline fleet in the July to September quarter.
 This was a significant reduction from the previous quarter and in part reflects the seasonal nature of the fishery.
-Implementation of a Code of Practice by the surface longline fleet fishing on the East Coast of the South Island, and targeted engagement with this fleet following an escalation of captures in February, will also have contributed towards this decrease.
+Implementation of a Code of Practice by the surface longline fleet fishing on the east coast of the South Island, and targeted engagement with this fleet following an escalation of captures in February, will also have contributed towards this decrease.
 Fisheries New Zealand expects further reductions of accidental seabird capture in this fishery as an ongoing effect of the rule changes.

 In addition, Fisheries New Zealand recognises that albatross routinely fly across country borders, so an international effort is required to ensure their protection.
 We continue to work with governments in the South Pacific and Southern Ocean to ensure an evidence-based approach to conservation.